marcickler/fairchem/README.md

 > If you want to use an older model or code from version 1 you will need to install [version 1](https://pypi.org/project/fairchem-core/1.10.0/),
 > as detailed [here](#looking-for-fairchem-v1-models-and-code).

-> :warning: Some of the docs and new features in FAIRChem version 2 are still being updated so you may see some changes over the next few weeks.
-Check back here for the latest instructions.
-Thank you for your patience!

 > [!CAUTION]
 > UMA models and legacy inorganic bulk models trained using OMat24 are trained with DFT and DFT+U total energy labels.
 > These are not compatible with Materials Project calculations.
 If you are using UMA or models trained on OMat24 only